dosbox-staging/dosbox-staging/website/docs/getting-started/star-wars-dark-forces.md

 !!! info "A brief history of MIDI in DOS gaming"

-    The iconic **Roland MT-32** released in 1987 was the first sound module that made realistic-sounding music in DOS games a possibility.
+    The iconic **Roland MT-32** released, in 1987, was the first sound module that made realistic-sounding music in DOS games a possibility.
 In 1991, Roland released its successor, the iconic **Roland Sound Canvas SC-55**.

     The SC-55 shaped DOS gaming history in significant ways: it was the world’s first device to support the **General MIDI standard**.
 MIDI only